disablecamera/disablecamera.github.io/index.md

 2. Tap the "Disable camera" button.
 This uses the granted permissions to disable the camera.

-At this point, the camera on your phone will be disabled for all apps.
+At this point, the camera on your device will be disabled for all apps.
 However, you are still able to re-enable the camera by revoking the permissions you granted and uninstalling the app.
 If you want to "freeze" the app so that it is permanently installed (so that the camera is permanently disabled), then